woodem/woo-doc/sphinx2/source/gallery/models.rst

 Adhesive models
 ---------------

-Large family of models based on :ref:`Hertz theory <hertzian-contact-models>` (for non-adhesive contact) :ref:`adding adhesion <adhesive-contact-models>` in different ways.
+Large family of models based on :ref:`Hertz theory <hertzian_contact_models>` (for non-adhesive contact) :ref:`adding adhesion <adhesive_contact_models>` in different ways.
 Adhesion is implemented as described by DMT (Derjaugin-Müller-Torporov), JKR (Johnson-Kenall-Roberts) and Schwarz (which interpolates between DMT and JKR using a parameter).
 These models are primarily useful for micro-particle (dust) simulations.

 .. image:: fig/adhesive.png
    :width: 100%